spencermountain/compromise/README.md

 // "Wayne's World"
 ```

-with <code>/two</code>, you have a basic interpretation of the grammar of each word.
+<b>two</b> automatically applies a very basic interpretation of the grammar of each word.

-<sub>this is more useful than people sometimes realise.</sub>
+<sub>this is more useful than people sometimes realize.</sub>

 Really light grammar helps you write cleaner queries, and get closer to the information.